 Budgets are definitely tight, but for long term benefits to business – healthier and happier employees will certainly be more productive.
 Workplace wellness programmes are effective as a holistic way in which to engage employees in morale-boosting as well as healthier activities.

 Often when organisations do not have the budget to implement a wellbeing and protection strategy they can go someway to implementing a discount scheme to encourage employees to take out the policies at their own cost but at a reduced rate.

-We can provide discounted person insurance rates to our clients employees via a vouchercode, suppose you do not offer an income protection plan for staff you can go some way in providing them with a discount scheme to help employees who wish to have the cover achieve this protection at a discounted rate.
-This can include other products such as personal health insurance or protection for their home with buildings and contents and mortgage life insurance.
+We can provide discounted person insurance rates to our clients employees via a vouchercode, suppose you do not offer an group income protection plan for staff you can go some way in providing them with a discount scheme to help employees who wish to have the cover achieve this protection at a discounted rate.

 They feel happier and healthier, and the knock-on effect is that sickness absence numbers drop, so, productivity increases.
 Workplace wellness initiatives and activities have also be proven to evoke better cohesion in terms of team spirit, and employees who work better together as a team have proven to be able to get more done in less time.

 Really good service: prompt, efficient and helpful.
 Would definitely use Drewberry again.